jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 attrition is Sales Representative and the one with the least is the Research Director.
 And in agreement with the previously discuss observations the Sales Representatives are, on average, the youngest with the less total working years and the lower monthly income.

-As data scientist the team provided a logistic regression model to help predict the probability of an employee to leave the company.
+As a team of data scientists, this report contains a logistic regression model to help predict the probability of an employee to leave the company.
 The model requires refining with a data learning algorithm but at the moment presets an approximate accuracy of 70% AUC-ROC with a miscalculation of about 14% of the data provided.
-The model was developed with a train test ratio of 90% of the data set.
+The model was developed with a train test ratio of 90% of the dataset.

 From the logistic regression model, the parameters with the highest logistic regression coefficients were